Wills Power of Attorney Legal Advice How it Works Pricing

 When witnesses sign the Will, they are signing a statement to confirm that the person signing the Will is the same person who is named on the Will.

-Having witnesses to a Will means that there are persons available to later give evidence regarding the circumstances surrounding the signing of the document (if needed), and to confirm that the Will was in fact signed by the correct person.
+The intended effect of this law is that it ensures there are available people to later give evidence in court, regarding the circumstances surrounding the signing of the Will.
+If the legal validity of the Will comes into question, witnessing provides evidence to confirm that the original Will was in fact signed by the correct person.

 In New South Wales and Queensland, the witnesses to a Will are required to be an independent adult.